What is a proforma invoice? How and when to use one for smoother transactions

 Commercial invoices are mostly used in import and export situations.
 Governments may also use them to determine the true value of goods and to assess whether customs duties have been paid or not.

-Step-by-step: How to create a pro forma invoice
+Step-by-step: How to create a proforma invoice

-- The term “pro forma”
+- The term “proforma”

-- Invoice date
+- Invoice date (date of issue)

 - Seller information

 - A description of the goods to be sold

 - The phrase “This is not a VAT invoice”